SruthiMorusu/Cronofy/README.md

 --
-### POST Message
+### POST Event
 ---

-Should accept a “message_text” parameter that creates a Message object and stores the value.
+Should accept a “calender Id” parameter and "event id " parameter that creates a event object and stores in the calender

 * **URL**

-`/messages/`
+`/{calender-Id}/events`

 * **Method:**